 Perhaps, this is why your otherwise sparkling toilet and bathroom may end up smelling like the proverbial ‘bar at closing time’.
 While it may sound really gross, it is not really a cause of worry provided you do your job right, that is.

 As with your previous cleaning agent, leave it to soak in and absorb the bacteria and lime (that cause the bad smell) for a few minutes.
-Afterwards, you can get to work once again by spraying away the whole mixture thoroughly with vinegar.
+Afterward, you can get to work once again by spraying away from the whole mixture thoroughly with vinegar.

 Clean the base of the commode as well

-This is also an oft neglected area as well and due to this oversight, it becomes a veritable haven for different types of bacteria and other foul odor causing agents.
-In fact, may people simply pour some cleaner on it and then spray it with water in the vain hope that the problem will be resolved all by itself.
+This is also an oft-neglected area as well and due to this oversight, it becomes a veritable haven for different types of bacteria and other foul odor-causing agents.
+In fact, many people simply pour some cleaner on it and then spray it with water in the vain hope that the problem will be resolved all by itself.

-As a matter of fact, many people simply spray the area with scrubbing bubbles (especially the area directly behind the commode) and then wonder as to how to get rid of urine smell in bathroom?
+As a matter of fact, many people simply spray the area with scrubbing bubbles (especially the area directly behind the commode) and then wonder how to get rid of the urine smell in the bathroom?

 Wash the molding and the walls as thoroughly as you can

-However, this is the last part and by now your wash room should be looking and smelling as if it has only just been constructed.
-Now that you know how to get rid of urine smell in bathroom, it is time to use your mop to dry the floor and the walls so that the washroom may be usable once again.
+However, this is the last part and by now your washroom should be looking and smelling as if it has only just been constructed.
+Now that you know how to get rid of the urine smell in the bathroom, it is time to use your mop to dry the floor and the walls so that the washroom may be usable once again.